Chargebacks on Gumroad

 Q: Can Gumroad prevent chargebacks from happening?

 A: No. Not at all.
 There is no payment processing entity in the universe we presently inhabit that can stop a customer from issuing a chargeback.
-If someone at another payments website smugly informs you that their system prevents chargebacks, please verify that their pants are not currently burning.
+If someone at another payments website smugly informs you that their system prevents chargebacks, please verify that their pants are not currently burning due to their patent dishonesty.

 Q: Why wouldn't a customer recognize a charge on their credit card?

 A: At the moment, we send 14 characters to customers' credit card providers for processing.
-The first six characters are "GUM.CO" and the remaining eight are your Full Name as listed in the Settings menu.
+The first six characters are "gumrd.com" and the remaining eight are either your Full Name as listed in the Settings menu, or the username, or the product's name (It depends on the card processor so we cannot be sure).
 If your full name is not reflected in the title of your products or your branding, you may run into issues.

 For example, if you sell films under the heading Breadcrumb Films but your full name on Gumroad is Mildred Peppercorn - your customers will be understandably alarmed when they see "GUM.CO MILDRED P" on their credit card bill.
 Rather, go with the name of your brand as your full name.